 Max and I study the migration of seabirds along the shore.
 Huge gatherings of common eiders (Somateria mollissima) are resting on the sea, together with long-tailed ducks, Pacific divers, and a single harlequin duck (Histrionicus histrionicus).
 In the course of about an hour, c.
 100 horned puffins (Fratercula corniculata) and c.
 10 tufted puffins (Fratercula cirrhata) migrate west.

-People have disappeared, and the area has been taken over by numerous birds, which do not at all mind breeding in this mess.
+The former human population has vanished, and the area has been taken over by numerous birds, which do not at all mind breeding in this mess.
 Here are colonies of arctic terns and Aleutian terns, and also breeding Temminck’s stints, western sandpipers, and red-necked stints.
-In one of the tiny waterholes we observe a sub-adult Ross’s gull (Hydrocoloeus rosea), and around the tip of the spit around ten beluga whales (Delphinapterus leucas) swim back and forth, very close to the shore.
+In one of the tiny waterholes, we observe a sub-adult Ross’s gull (Hydrocoloeus rosea), and around the tip of the spit around ten beluga whales (Delphinapterus leucas) swim back and forth, very close to the shore.

 It is now time to return to the airport city, and Sasha strains the vestihud to its limits.
 Near town we say goodbye to Sasha, and a friend of his brings us to the airport hotel.